Project F.R.E.E. (Fostering Relationship & Economic Enrichment)

 Project F.R.E.E is a campus-community partnership helping parents develop skills to strengthen the quality of their couple and/or co-parenting relationships.
 We are also supporting parents in building the capacity to build and manage financial resources.

-Parenting Together?
 The responsibilities of parenting add heavy demands on all couples.
 Negotiating these changes can often become a source of tension.
 Our Elevate program provides couples (married or unmarried) with strategies and skills to manage stress and conflict while strengthening your relationship.
+Elevate Program flyer

-Parenting Apart?
 Parenting together for parents who are apart can be challenging.
 Our Together We Can program helps single parents develop strategies and skills to manage stress and conflict, promote a positive co-parenting relationship, and develop future healthy romantic relationships.
 Together We Can Program Flyer

 Both programs are free!
 These no-cost, 8 hour programs also include a meal and on-site childcare (space is limited) at each class, as well as $80 for attending all 4 classes.
 In addition to elevating your relationships, parents can also participate in research that will help support future programs.
 Each participant can earn up to $125.00.